 Amsterdam is a real foodie paradise.
 You will find cheap snack bars anywhere – but if you want to sit down more nicely, Amsterdam has many nice cafés and restaurants that are not too pricey.
-The famous “Eetcafés” serves hearty local dishes all over town.
+Where to eat cheap in Amsterdam?

 #1 Café Piqniq

 If you prefer to eat in style, check out “Café Piqniq”, where you can combine several small dishes for lunch.
 The smallest lunch choice will cost you 5.75 Euros.

 If you are a veggie or vegan, SLA might be your choice.
 Choose either a yummy soup for 5 Euros or get creative and order your favorite ingredients for a healthy salad for 8 Euros.

 Like in many capitals, also in Amsterdam you will find a fancy street-food scene: at „Foodhallen“ a choice of different vendors are gathered together and serve delicious snacks from all over the world.
 Skip the cocktails and just go to grab some food, as drinks are clearly overpriced.
 Rather have your beer in one of the many surrounding locals bars.